ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 ## 1) Prepare your domain

-The first step to setting up DDoSX<sup>®</sup> via SafeDNS is to prepare and check your doman before enabling DDoSX<sup>®</sup> protection.
+The first step to setting up DDoSX<sup>®</sup> via SafeDNS is to prepare and check your domain before enabling DDoSX<sup>®</sup> protection.

 ### SafeDNS: